 Sunday Mornings at 9:00 - Listen: Praying In a Noisy World (Beginning March 6th)

 Have you ever felt like a fish out of water when trying to pray?
 Are you feeling overwhelmed and having trouble getting quiet?
 In this very simple curriculum, participants will be invited to participate in relaxed, daily prayer exercises on their own time, gathering on Sundays (likely still on Zoom) to reflect on the week and view a video.

 Join in this Lenten study, based on the Elton John biography movie Rocketman (rated R).
 Exploring major themes of identity, friendship, temptation, repentance, and starting over, this course will intersperse film clips with lively discussion.
 Meetings may be on Zoom or in person, depending on pandemic conditions and class preferences.
 Please email firstname.lastname@example.org to sign up and plan for the first meeting format.

 FOUNDATION FORUM EDUCATIONAL SERIES

-MONEY FOR MINISTRY How to Utilize the Foundation's Grant Ministry Program
+How to Utilize the Foundation's Grant Ministry Program

 During this webinar we will cover all the necessary information, from start to finish, to help you discern if a Foundation grant may help your vision for mission become a ministry reality.PRESENTED BY: